Everyone makes it sound so easy. Post a few times on Facebook, Twitter, or LinkedIn, and the traffic will pour in.

-Vine and Tumblr are usually better options for a young demographic, while Facebook and LinkedIn are better for an older demographic.
+Snapchat and TikTok are usually better options for a young demographic, while Facebook and LinkedIn are better for an older demographic.
 Facebook is losing popularity with younger demographics, but 70 percent of adults use it actively.

 But age doesn’t paint a full picture.
 On a network such as LinkedIn, people are engaged in discussion about professional topics, but not hobbies.

 How to spy on your competition: finding a close competitor is by far the easiest way to find the top social networks to focus on.